-Cheerleading is synonymous with a certain look and feel of beauty and glamor "“ but behind that stereotype is a very basic logic.
-Of course, one of the main reasons that you'll see cheerleaders in exaggerated makeup, fashions and other "costume" pieces when they performance is a simple stage rule that most performers follow: to be seen by judges and audiences.
+Cheerleading is synonymous with a certain look and feel of beauty and glamor, but behind that stereotype is a very basic logic.
+Of course, one of the main reasons that you’ll see cheerleaders in exaggerated fashions, makeup, and other costume pieces when they perform is a simple stage rule that most performers follow: to be seen by judges and audiences.

 Beyond that though, people that really understand cheerleading and its core skills know that all the glitz and jazz is used to fill the void left by all of the beauty and fashion restrictions in cheerleading.
 Most of the beauty techniques used everyday by millions of women, and some stage techniques used by performers, are strictly forbidden in cheerleading for safety reasons.

 Because cheerleading is not a sanctioned sport (yet!), each school, organization, competition and program uses its own discretion to decide what beauty products and fashions are accepted.
 Likely, what a squad can and cannot do will depend on their age, skill level and stunting intentions.

 When you are around cheerleaders, one of the safest bets that you can make is that you will see a lot of ponytails.
 Ponytails aren’t necessarily for looks.
 They are functional.
 Keeping hair in a ponytail or a bun or braid is a technique used to keep the hair off of the cheerleader’s face, and out of their eyes.
 It isn’t practical to think that a cheerleader will be able to stop in the middle of a stunt or tumbling move to brush their hair off their face.
 Watching and seeing play important roles in the safety of cheerleaders and their teammates, and some rule books may even disqualify a cheerleader that has to use her hands to tuck her hair back.